Literary-Insights/blog/src/content/blog/Fall in Love with the Problem, Not the Sol - Uri Levine.txt-1.md

 ---
-title: DEEP SUMMARY - Fall in Love with the Problem, Not the Sol - Uri Levine
+title: Fall in Love with the Problem, Not the Sol - Uri Levine
 slug: deep-summary-fall-in-love-with-the-problem-not-the-sol-uri-levine
 tags:
   - book-summary